Quantum Circuit Mutants: Empirical Analysis and Recommendations: Results and Analysis

-Figure~\ref{fig:HeatmapPositions} shows the effect of the interactions between \textit{Position} and each circuit characteristic (e.g., \textit{Gate}, \textit{Gate Size}).
-Overall, most of the characteristics follow the same pattern mentioned above, faults applied at the beginning or end of a quantum circuit achieve a higher \survivalRate than the ones applied in the middle.
+Overall, most of the characteristics follow the same pattern mentioned above: faults applied at the beginning or end of a quantum circuit achieve a higher \survivalRate than the ones applied in the middle.
 Such a pattern can be observed clearly in \textit{Phase} gates or \textit{T} gates.
-However, not all the gates follow the same pattern, in the case of the \textit{Hadamard} gate, it starts with a higher \survivalRate at the beginning of the circuit and reaches the lowest \survivalRate at the end.
-In addition, the susceptibility of the different \textit{Gates} with respect to the \textit{Position} can be deduced, for instance, the interaction effect between \textit{Position} and gates \textit{x} and \textit{y} is very low, meaning that such gates are less susceptible to the \textit{Position} where they are applied.
+However, not all the gates follow the same pattern: in the case of the \textit{Hadamard} gate, it starts with a higher \survivalRate at the beginning of the circuit and reaches the lowest \survivalRate at the end.
+In addition, the susceptibility of the different \textit{Gates} with respect to the \textit{Position} can be deduced; for instance, the interaction effect between \textit{Position} and gates \textit{x} and \textit{y} is very low, meaning that such gates are less susceptible to the \textit{Position} where they are applied.